iamjinx/cybertool/README.md

 # CYBERTOOL
 Cybertool is a tool to Generate Strong Passwords.

-It can also Convert Normal password to a Strong passwords.
+It can also Convert Normal password to a Strong password.

 ## Installation
 Follow below steps to install CYBERTOOL.